 When feeling down, you’re more likely to comfort eat.
 It’s normal for us to want more fatty and heavy food during the cold months of winter.
 Having a varied, balanced diet can work wonders to improve your mood.
 Balance your craving for carbohydrates, such as pasta and potatoes, with plenty of fresh fruit and vegetables.
 And take extra vitamin D – the ‘sunshine vitamin’.

-5. Avoid unrealistic New Years resolutions
+5. Avoid unrealistic New Year’s resolutions

-Every January, people suffer from the January Blues because they have been overly ambitious with their New Year’s resolutions.
-People are left unhappy when they can’t achieve them.
+Every January, people suffer from the January Blues because they have been overly ambitious with their New Year’s resolutions and are left unhappy when they can’t achieve them.
 It’s good to make resolutions to improve yourself, but they need to be realistic and specific.
 Don’t make difficult and vague resolutions like “save more money” or “be more organised.”
 Make sure your resolutions are ones you can actually achieve and measure.

 Want to know more about improving how you feel?

-This is your time to feel healthier and happier – join the year of wellbeing today.
+This is your time to feel healthier and happier – join the Year of Wellbeing today.